JasonJiaxiangLi/JasonJiaxiangLi.github.io/_pages/about.md

 ## News

+- February 2025: paper "*Problem-Parameter-Free Decentralized Nonconvex Stochastic Optimization*" is accepted by **Pacific Journal of Optimization**.

 - January 2025: One paper is accepted by **ICLR 2025**.
 Congratulations to all my collaborators!
   - *Joint Demonstration and Preference Learning Improves Policy Alignment with Human Feedback*